SPRINKLER RETROFITS

 More facts:

-• Cities like Philadelphia, Honolulu, and San Jose have completed large-scale retrofits at predictable, manageable costs.
+• Cities like San Jose, Philadelphia, and Honolulu have completed large-scale retrofits at predictable, manageable costs.

 • Financing can be spread over many years.